Windows 11 23H2 new features and changes (September 2023 update)

 For developers End Task option

-On Settings > Network & Internet, inside the “Advanced network settings” page, you will now be able to open the advanced properties for network adapters and internet properties available through the Control Panel.
+On Settings > Network & Internet, inside the “Advanced network settings” page, you can now open the advanced properties for network adapters and internet properties available through the Control Panel.

 Network more adapter settings